 Learn more about our award-winning stroke care

-People with Parkinson’s, their families and caregivers can benefit from an array of resources available through the Emerson Parkinson's Program
+People with Parkinson’s, as well as their families and caregivers, can benefit from an array of resources available through the Emerson Parkinson's Program

 .
-You'll have access to virtual education sessions, nutritional and social services, a Parkinson’s support group, special classes at the Emerson Wellness Center for Mind and Body, and therapies at our Clough Family Center for Rehabilitative and Sports Therapies
+You'll have access to virtual education sessions, nutritional and social services, a Parkinson’s support group, classes at the Emerson Wellness Center for Mind and Body, and therapies at our Clough Family Center for Rehabilitative and Sports Therapies.

 Specialized neurological rehabilitation